-Over the course of the year, these organizations have become critical to the success of the community conversation.
+Over the history of Rapid City Community Conversations these organizations have become critical to the our success.
 We are excited to continue our efforts to create a community that shares our values with such amazing institutional partners.

 Regional Health is an integrated health care system with the purpose of helping patients and communities live well.
 The organization, with headquarters in Rapid City, S.D., provides community-based health care in more than 20 communities in two states and 32 specialty areas of medicine.
 As the largest private employer in western South Dakota, Regional Health is comprised of five hospitals, 24 clinic locations and employs nearly 5,000 physicians and caregivers.
 Regional Health is committed to the future of medicine, with medical training partnerships, a medical residency program, and more than 130 active research studies.

 Barbara Schneider Foundation is busy working with its partners in law enforcement, courts, corrections, mental health, social service and health care systems to improve the response to those in mental health crisis and to prevent mental health crises.
 The Foundation formed in response to the death of Barbara Schneider on June 12, 2000, when she was shot by police during a confrontation in a mental health crisis call.